-Four million people in the US wear braces at any given time.
+Four million people in the US wear clear or traditional braces at any given time.
 While the vast majority of those are under the age of twenty, the American Association of Orthodontists (AAO) reports that around 27% of those patients are adults.

-Whatever your age, braces are a fantastic way to address a range of dental problems, including –
+Whatever your age, this type of orthodontics are a fantastic way to address a range of dental problems, including –

 - Uneven teeth